Boidae: Description

 Boids are, however, distinguished from the pythons in that none has postfrontal bones or premaxillary teeth, and that they give birth to live young.
 When labial pits are present, these are located between the scales as opposed to on them.
 Also, their geographical distributions are almost entirely mutually exclusive.
 In the few areas where they do coexist, the tendency is for them to occupy different habitats.

 Formerly, boas were said to be found in the New World and pythons in the Old World.
 While this is true of boine boas, other boid species are present in Africa, much of southern Eurasia, Madagascar, New Guinea, and the Solomon Islands, so this is not accurate.
 However, they seem more abundant in evolutionarily isolated areas.
 South America was isolated until a few million years ago, with a fauna that included marsupials and other distinctive mammals.
 With the formation of the Panamanian land bridge to North America about three million years ago, boines have migrated north as colubrids (and various Nearctic mammals) have migrated south, as part of the Great American Interchange.

 Distribution and habitat

-Most species are found in North, Central, and South America, as well as the Caribbean, while a few are found in southeastern Europe and Asia Minor, North, Central and East Africa, Madagascar, the Arabian Peninsula, Central and Southwestern Asia, India and Sri Lanka, the Moluccas, and New Guinea through to Melanesia and Samoa.
+Most species are found in North, Central, and South America, as well as the Caribbean, while a few are found in southeastern Europe and Asia Minor, North, Central and East Africa, Madagascar, the Arabian Peninsula, Central and Southwestern Asia, India and Sri Lanka, Indonesian islands (Moluccas, West Papua, Talaud, Sulawesi) and Papua New Guinea through Melanesia and Samoa.